kids

 At the time, Smith was 18 and was playing Viola in the Shakespearean play Twelfth Night at the Oxford Playhouse.

 Cross was a playwright.
 He was "a bit older" and kind to her.
-When he asked Smith to marry him, he was still married so she agreed to wait for him to get a divorce.
-But while waiting for his divorce to go through, Smith met a fellow actor and got swept away.
+When he asked Smith to marry him, he was still married, so she agreed to wait for him to get a divorce.
+But while waiting for his divorce to go through, Smith met another actor and got swept away.

 His name was Robert Stephens.
 Smith and Stephens were acting together on stage regularly with Laurence Olivier's National Theatre company.
-Looking back, Smith said to The Guardian that she didn't see the warning signs at the start of her relationship with Stephens.
+Looking back, Smith told The Guardian in 2004 that she didn't see the warning signs at the start of her relationship with Stephens.

-Stephens was already married and had a child, but it was his temper that concerned people.
+Stephens was already married and had a child at the time, but it was his temper that concerned people.

 "Everyone else did [see him as dangerous].
 God knows, Larry [Laurence Oliver] tried hard to persuade him not to go anywhere near me," Smith said.
 "So maybe it was me who was seen as the crazy one."